PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/04_BGP_Policies.md

 | R1_OSLO       | Customers     | Full table export, validation    | 65001:300           | 300              |
 | R2_BGO        | Customers     | Full table export, validation    | 65001:300           | 300              |

-BGO (Bergen) is used as the primary path due to it is closer to my home city, Stavanger.

 **BGP community allocation:**

 | Community    | Purpose                    | Applied To              | Policy Action               |